cotonne/katas/dateRange/README.md

 Then I should print "Thursday, the 10th of November"

 ### Otherwise
-Given a date range with start defined at "a day in the month" (let say today is Nov.
+Given a date range with start defined at a day in another year (let say today is Nov.
 1, 2017 and start date is Oct.
 10, 2016)
 When I display the date range
 Then I should print "Thursday, the 10th of October 2016"